manueldinisjunior/web-check/.github/README.md

 This task traces the sequence of HTTP redirects that occur from the original URL to the final destination URL.
 An HTTP redirect is a response with a status code that advises the client to go to another URL.
 Redirects can occur for several reasons, such as URL normalization (directing to the www version of the site), enforcing HTTPS, URL shorteners, or forwarding users to a new site location.

 ###### Use Cases
 Understanding the redirect chain can be useful for several reasons.
 From a security perspective, long or complicated redirect chains can be a sign of potential security risks, such as unencrypted redirects in the chain.
-Additionally, redirects can impact website performance and SEO, as each redirect introduces additional round-trip-time (RTT).
+Additionally, redirects can impact website performance and SEO, as each redirect introduces additional round-trip time (RTT).
 For OSINT, understanding the redirect chain can help identify relationships between different domains or reveal the use of certain technologies or hosting providers.

 ###### Useful Links
 - [HTTP Redirects - MDN](https://developer.mozilla.org/en-US/docs/Web/HTTP/Redirections)